 Can I self-certify my income?

 Unfortunately, “self-certs” were widely abused in the pre-credit crunch days and there is no sign of this type of mortgage returning.

-Taking out a mortgage as a sole trader, partner or Company Director can certainly be more complicated than it would be for an employee.
-Some Lenders are more flexible than others and in my opinion it’s a good idea to get a local Mortgage Broker on your side early on in the process so you have realistic aspirations from the start.
+Taking out a mortgage as a sole trader, partner or Company Director can certainly be more complicated.
+More so than it would be for an employee.
+Some Lenders are more flexible than others.
+In my opinion, it’s a good idea to get a local Mortgage Broker on your side early on in the process.
+This is so you have realistic aspirations from the start.
 Long gone are the days when your local Bank Manager could “take a view” on your circumstances just because you are a loyal customer.
-The Lenders lean increasingly upon their computerised credit scoring systems and like lots of things it’s just knowing where to look.
+The Lenders lean increasingly upon their computerised credit scoring systems.
+Like lots of things, it’s just knowing where to look.

 - First Time Buyer Mortgage Advice in Beverley

 - Buy to Let Mortgage Advice in Beverley

 - Right to Buy Mortgage Advice in Beverley

 - Specialist Mortgage Advice in Beverley

 - Ask a Question??